nf-core/coproid/README.md

 nextflow run maxibor/coproid --genome1 'GRCh37' --genome2 'CanFam3.1' --name1 'Homo_sapiens' --name2 'Canis_familiaris' --reads '*_R{1,2}.fastq.gz' --krakendb 'path/to/minikraken_db' -profile docker
 ```

+This command runs coproID to estimate whether the source of test samples (`--reads '*_R{1,2}.fastq.gz'`) are coming from a human (`--genome1 'GRCh37' -name1 'Homo_sapiens'`) or a dog (`--genome2 'CanFam3.1' --name2 'Canis_familiaris'`), and specifies the path to the minikraken database (`--krakendb 'path/to/minikraken_db'`).

+> NB: The example above assumes access to [iGenomes](https://nf-co.re/usage/reference_genomes).

 See [usage docs](docs/usage.md) for all of the available options when running the pipeline.

 ## Documentation

+The nf-core/coproid pipeline comes with documentation about the pipeline, found in the `docs/` directory:

 The nf-core/coproid pipeline comes with documentation about the pipeline, found in the `docs/` directory and at the following address: [coproid.readthedocs.io](https://coproid.readthedocs.io)